BemiHQ/bemi/docs/docs/orms/typeorm.md

 ## Usage

-Add an [Express](https://expressjs.com/) middleware.
-Here is an example of how to pass application context with all underlying data changes within an HTTP request:
+Add an [Express](https://expressjs.com/) middleware to pass application context with all underlying data changes within an HTTP request:

 ```ts
 import { setContext } from "@bemi-db/typeorm";